 Not impossible, but it can be challenging.
 It depends very much on the size of the part and if it can be made from a larger sheet.
 A vacuum fixture can securely hold the larger sheet.
 Most machining can be done, leaving just some final cut-aways using careful techniques.

-How Do I Build a Vacuum Fixture?
+How Do I Build a Vacuum Holding Fixture?

 You can design and fabricate your own vacuum fixture if you have the knowledge and a machine shop.
 You may also consider partnering with a vacuum specialist who can evaluate your part and recommend a suitable Witte-style vacuum pump and chuck design.